Roger Deakins: Television

+Technique and reputation

 Deakins is often cited as one of the greatest and most influential cinematographers of all time.
 His consistent output led fellow cinematographer Robert Elswit to jokingly suggest that the American Society of Cinematographers should establish a special award for "films shot by Roger Deakins."
 Deakins received 13 Academy Awards nominations without a win, a fact often lamented by journalists and film critics.
 His first Oscar win (on his 14th nomination) for Blade Runner 2049 at the 90th Academy Awards was widely reported and met with great enthusiasm.

 Deakins is among the most respected and sought-after cinematographers in the film business.
 His involvement in a film could secure the casting of established stars—a distinction usually reserved for auteur directors.
 He was hired to shoot The Shawshank Redemption at the insistence of Tim Robbins, who had previously worked with him on the Coen brothers film The Hudsucker Proxy.
 Josh Brolin agreed to join the cast of Sicario only after hearing of Deakins's involvement.
 When Ryan Gosling accepted his role in Blade Runner 2049, he cited the involvement of Deakins as a factor for his decision.

 Awards and recognition

 He has been nominated for sixteen Academy Awards, winning the Academy Award for Best Cinematography twice—on his fourteenth and fifteenth nominations—for Blade Runner 2049 (2017) and 1917 (2019).
 He has been named as an Honorary Fellow of his alma mater, the National Film and Television School in Beaconsfield, Buckinghamshire, an honour which recognises "outstanding contribution to the British film and television industry" On 28 February 2020.

-Deakins is the recipient of five BAFTA Awards for Best Cinematography, for The Man Who Wasn’t There (2001) in that same year, and for No Country for Old Men (2007), True Grit, Blade Runner 2049 (2017), 1917 (2019), each in the year following their release.
+Deakins is the recipient of five BAFTA Awards for Best Cinematography, for The Man Who Wasn't There (2001), No Country for Old Men (2007), True Grit (2010), Blade Runner 2049 (2017), 1917 (2019), each in the year following their release.
 As well, two films that he shot, Fargo (1996), and A Serious Man (2009), won Independent Spirit Awards for Best Cinematography in the year after their release.

 He received the Royal Photographic Society's Lumière Award for major achievement in cinematography, video or animation in 2009.

 The National Board of Review, a group of New York-based reviewers whose organization dates to 1909, honoured Deakins in 2007 with its award for Career Achievement in Cinematography.
 Deakins went on to receive the American Society of Cinematographers and the British Society of Cinematographers Lifetime Achievement Award in 2011 and 2015 respectively.

 Deakins was appointed Commander of the Order of the British Empire (CBE) in the 2013 Birthday Honours for services to film.
 He was knighted in the 2021 New Year Honours, also for services to film.